Filnor/SentinelReporter/README.md

 ## Usage

 Follow the browser-specific instructions below.
-If you installed it correctly, the controls should have appeared below the title in a Sentinel report:
+If you installed it correctly, the controls should have appeared below the title in a Sentinel report (after you reloaded the page):

 ### Chrome / Firefox